Champagne Krug

 Krug Champagne is a Champagne house founded by Joseph Krug in 1843.
 It is based principally in Reims, the main city in France's Champagne region and is one of the famous Champagne houses that formed part of the Grandes marques.
-Today the house is majority owned by the multinational conglomerate LVMH Moët Hennessy – Louis Vuitton S.E. whose portfolio includes other well known wine brands such as Moët & Chandon, Veuve Clicquot, Château d'Yquem and Ruinart.
+Today the house is majority owned by the multinational conglomerate Moët Hennessy – Louis Vuitton (LVMH) whose portfolio includes other well known wine brands such as Moët & Chandon, Veuve Clicquot, Château d'Yquem and Ruinart.
 Despite LVMH's majority ownership, the Krug family is still actively involved in all the key decisions of the house but does not manage the day-to-day operations.

+Moët & Chandon's Dom Pérignon is often compared to Krug, the latter being described as a "more intellectual wine" by Jancis Robinson.

 History

 Joseph Krug founded the House of Krug in 1843.
 He was born Johann-Joseph Krug, a butcher's son, in Mainz, on the Rhine, in 1800, at a time when the city was part of the Napoleonic Empire.
 Having dispensed with the name Johann, he left Mainz in 1824 and by 1834 he was in Paris.
 Germans were then much in demand in France as accountants and book-keepers and, as such, Joseph joined Champagne Jacquesson in Châlons-sur-Marne.

 He spent eight years with Jacquesson, with his work taking him beyond accountancy as he went on the road around Europe testing the market and assessing criticism from wine sellers and customers.
 He learned about composition and taste so that by 1840 he already seems to have been blending Champagne for at least one other house.
 In 1841 he married Emma-Anne Jaunay, the daughter of a French hotelier based in London's Leicester Square, and an English mother.
 The following year their son, Paul Krug, was born.
 In 1842 came the move to Reims and, following a year of negotiations, Krug et Cie. was founded in 1843 with sleeping partner Hyppolite de Vivès.
 Joseph was also fluent in French, English and German and spoke some Russian, putting the company in position to exploit key overseas markets.

 Joseph died in 1866 and was succeeded by his son Paul Krug, who had been trained by his father for the business in France and abroad.
 Joseph had laid the foundations and under the supervision of Paul the House was established as a grande marque.
 By the 1880s the prestige of Krug was acknowledged in the United Kingdom, then the primary overseas market for Champagne.
 In 1866 the House moved into the premises in Rue Coquebert, in Reims, that it still occupies.